Table of Contents

 The circumventricular organs are structures of the brain that are located around the third and fourth ventricles.
 They characterized by an extensive vasculature and lack of blood-brain barrier (BBB).
 This allows the exchange of substances between the central nervous system (CNS) and the peripheral circulation.
 The CVOs are broadly classified into two categories: sensory organs and secretory organs.

 Sensory organs have the ability to detect plasma composition.
 They send the sensed information to higher brain centers so as to get appropriate responses.
-There are four sensory organs in this category:
+There are three sensory organs in this category:

 - Area postrema senses the presence of the noxious stimulus and triggers vomiting.